nikcleju/IT_Course/README.md

 To access the files, download and enter the password: the group number of the first group (**xxxx**).

-### Laboratory Test

-The entry time for the laboratory test on 21.05.2018 are here: [Labs/TestEntryTime.pdf](Labs/TestEntryTime.pdf)

-The test lasts 1h.

 ### Laboratory

 All the laboratory documents are in the [Labs](Labs) folder.

-### Tests during semester

-All the tests given this semester will be available in the [Tests](Tests) folder.

 ### Exercises